link1900/agra-ranker/README.md

 -(DONE) setup action security around editing greyhounds and creating greyhounds

 ### Deployment
-- setup heroku app
+-(DONE) setup heroku app
-- setup prod key
+-(DONE) setup prod key
-- deploy to heroku
+-(DONE) deploy to heroku
-- test that it works online
+-(DONE) test that it works online

 ### Refactor Cleanups
+- fix the top menu so that it looks nice in firefox and has highlighting
 - force https and piggy back on heroku certs
 - make the login screen work with lastpass and normal auto complete
 - Move table to a directive